 Save the variables from the File > Save menu if using the Rapid Environment Editor tool.

 Close any opened command prompts windows, otherwise your new environment variables won’t be updated.
-Also close Visual Studio to ensure it gets the new path later.
+Also restart NetBeans, Visual Studio or whaever IDE you’re using.

 7. Check the new version